djNasbab/firehosethrottle/README.md

 Configure the application.yaml with your sources, currently supporting S3 as a destination.

+code needs to have s3 bucket and firehose role with access setup in order to run, it will create its own delivery stream and connect the delivery stream to that s3.

 ### running

 no docker yet... will be :)